Inside the 144-hour scramble to free the giant ship stuck in the Suez Canal

 The ships trailing the Ever Given in the northbound convoy dropped anchor midstream.
 Some 30 southbound vessels that had already entered from the Mediterranean, meanwhile, gathered in the Great Bitter Lake area, one of the few wide spots in the canal.
 An additional 34 ships were already backed up waiting to enter the canal at its northern entrance at Port Said.

-The Ever Given was lodged in a narrow stretch of the canal, not one of the sections Egypt had widened in 2015 as part of a $8.5 billion expansion to accommodate larger ships and allow for two-way traffic.
+The Ever Given was lodged in a narrow stretch of the canal, not one of the sections Egypt had widened in 2015 as part of an $8.5 billion expansion to accommodate larger ships and allow for two-way traffic.
 Not even small craft could maneuver around the stranded vessel, hampering efforts to deploy salvage boats, much less larger freighters.

 Soon after the grounding, two of the waterway’s first responders, the Mosaed 2 and the Ezzat Adel tugboats, arrived at the scene.
 Egypt’s Suez Canal Authority maintains a fleet of 31 tugs, but in the past, two had been plenty to dislodge stuck ships.
 Only one tug had been needed to pull an oil tanker free in a 1990s mishap, according to a senior canal pilot.
 Officials were hopeful this blockage would be quickly cleared.

 Members of the Ever Given’s crew of 25 Indian sailors lowered ropes from the stern, one for each tug, and the tug crews attached their heavier cables.
 The ship’s crew winched up the cables and secured them, ready to be pulled off the bank.
 But weather and gravity were against them.
 The winds were still as high.
 The sand and mud kept a grip on the hull.
 They needed more power.

 “The weather was very difficult on this day,” recalled Badr Ramadan, a senior crew member whose tugboat, the Baraka 1, arrived at the scene shortly after midday as part of the escalating rescue effort.
 “This kind of weather we have seen before, and usually things work out.”